Breast Augmentation La Jolla, San Diego

+Breast augmentation is the most popular plastic surgery procedure for women in San Diego and the United States due to loss of breast size and firmness.
 There are few parts of a woman’s body that can affect self-esteem more than her breasts.
 Unfortunately, the breasts suffer more from age and motherhood than any other body part.
-Loss of breast size and firmness are the main reasons breast augmentation is the most popular plastic surgery procedure for women in San Diego and the United States.

 There are many breast augmentation options in San Diego for women searching for a more feminine physique, and for men to regain confidence with a more masculine presence.
 At his La Jolla practice, Dr. Robert Singer performs breast reduction, breast lift, and breast augmentation for San Diego and the surrounding areas.
 He will customize your breast augmentation procedure to fit your needs and desired outcome.